How to Reduce Air Conditioning Costs This Summer: 8 Great Tips

 3. Install programmable or smart thermostats

 There’s no need to keep your AC running on full blast all day long when you’re out of the house.
-You can save money by using a programmable thermostat to regulate your home’s temperature by setting your thermostat to raise the temperature during the time you are most likely to be out.
-A smart thermostat can automatically detect when you are not home and will adjust temperatures rather than you manually setting them.
+You can save money by using a smart thermostat to regulate your home’s temperature by setting your thermostat to raise the temperature during the time you are most likely to be out.
+A programmable thermostat can automatically detect when you are not home and will adjust temperatures rather than you manually setting them.

 4. Keep cooler with fans